DevMountain/unit-testing-afternoon/README.md

 ### Summary

-In this step, we'll begin creating Unit Tests for `cart.js` by creating the skeleton of test file.
+In this step, we'll begin creating Unit Tests for `cart.js` by creating the skeleton of the test file.

 ### Instructions